wlonk/arcadia/vingt-et-un.md

 ## Scenes

-### Minor beats

-Pay a token when you need to do any of the ~4 basic things (misdirect, what else?
-TODO.)
-These beats build tension and context for major beats.

-### Major beats

 TODO: There's a problem: blackjack asks you to consider cards only in the context of other cards, but having a hand asks you to consider the cards individually.
 This is an attention sink.
 A possible alternative, spit-balling,